craniumcommand/tweekbroskicoffee/README.md

 * over 12 and under 18, tally hall fans, people who like/are in the fandoms im in, people in the lgbtq community, and just good ppl overall ^^

-  ` MORE/RULES FOR PONYTOWN INTERACTIONS `
+` IF WE EVER INTERACT IN PONYTOWN, PLEASE KEEP IN MIND THESE THINGS. `

  * i am very introverted and i will barely interact unless i feel comfortable with you. please do not give me or my friends 'feedback' on our avatars. unless we are in a rating line. we do not need criticism on our skins. i have cover discomfort, so please dont cover me :)